 - ISO 27001 certification is recognised on a worldwide basis.

 - Significantly limits security and privacy breaches.

 - Provides a process for Information Security and Corporate Governance.

-- Reduces operational risk while threats are assed and vulnerabilities are mitigated.
+- Reduces operational risk while threats are assessed and vulnerabilities are mitigated.

 - Provides your organisation with continuous protection that allows for a flexible, effective, and defensible approach to security and privacy.

 Adactin adopts a six-step consulting methodology to manage the ISO 27001 implementation:

 Step III: Risk Assessment

 Adactin Group provides consulting and compliance certification services to comply with and audit the PCI DSS standard.
 These include conducting gap analysis, implementing the necessary controls and also preparing the Report on Compliance (ROC) or Self-Assessment Questionnaire (SAQ).

 PCI DSS, is jointly released by credit card companies aimed at protecting card holder data.
 The standard requires the members, merchants, and service providers using credit card facilities to carry out regular PCI Scans and PCI Security Audits after implementing the standard.

 PCI DSS Requirements– The PCI DSS version 3.2.1 is comprised of six control objectives that contain one or more requirements.
 In all there are 12 specific requirements under these control objectives.
 The verification and reporting process may vary depending on the level of merchants and service providers.
 An organisation is also expected to identify its category or type for identifying what requirements are applicable to it.

 Adactin helps organisations meet all the requirements with the help of its robust consulting methodology.
 The requirements with corresponding role are as follows: